rhwhite/numeric_old_2022/_sources/ugradsyllabus20.rst.txt

    -  Estimate: 6 hours

-   -  Quiz #6 Objectives pertaining to Lab 4 and Lab 5 section 4
+   -  Quiz #6 Objectives pertaining to Lab 4 all sections and Lab 5
+      section Daisyworld

-   -  Quiz #7 Objectives pertaining to Lab 5
+   -  Quiz #7 Objectives pertaining to Lab 5 all sections

    -  Assignment: 4a, 4b, 6-1, 6-2, 6-3